United States House Committee on House Administration: Subcommittees

 Due to its relatively small size, the House Administration Committee has not had subcommittees for most of its existence.
-For the 110th Congress, Chairwoman Millinder-McDonald recommended the creation of two new subcommittees, on Elections and Oversight, which were approved by the full committee on February 16, 2007.
+For the 110th Congress, Chair Millinder-McDonald recommended the creation of two new subcommittees, on Elections and Oversight, which were approved by the full committee on February 16, 2007.
 However, in the 113th Congress, the committee abolished both subcommittees.
 The Elections Subcommittee was reconstituted for the 116th Congress.